All civil engineering graduate applicants must submit the following materials.

 Alumni of a University of Colorado undergraduate or graduate program (any campus) need not submit transcripts from the University of Colorado, nor submit original transcripts from other institutions, as long as the transfer credit appears on their University of Colorado transcript.

-We have rolling admission.
-However, applicants must make arrangements to ensure all their materials (including transcripts, references, and any required test scores) have been received by the relevant deadlines below.
+Applicants must make arrangements to ensure all their materials (including transcripts, references, and any required test scores) have been received by the relevant deadlines below.
+If there are outstanding materials, the application is considered incomplete and will be deferred.

 We do not offer rush or priority